seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 }
 ```

-As a good developer you would also write some unit tests to make sure you have great coverage.
+As a good developer you would also write some unit tests to make sure you have great test coverage.

 ```jsx
 import { render, screen } from "@testing-library/react";